N S E W

 that runs your P&L.

 Supply chain management is not a logistics function.
-It is the operational architecture that determines how efficiently your company converts capital into revenue — encompassing every decision from sourcing to delivery.
-For a mid-market manufacturer or distributor, supply chain costs typically represent 60–80% of total operating expense.
-It is the single highest-leverage area on your income statement.
+It is the operational architecture that determines how efficiently your company converts capital into revenue.
+For a mid-market manufacturer or distributor, supply chain costs typically represent 60–80% of total operating expense — the single highest-leverage area on your income statement.

 01